dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 of the graphics window.

 ### Quit (q)
-This is pretty self-explanatory, but this ends the program.
+This is pretty self-explanatory: it ends the program.
 Note that for this to work, all of the open graphics windows (with the scatter plots and histograms and such) must be closed.
 Otherwise, press *Ctrl-C* in Command Prompt at any point